wiwa1978/blog-hugo-netlify/content/devops/2021-02-04-FlaskBasic-Docker.md

 ```

 ### Change the application using Docker-Compose
 If we wanted to change the application (e.g. just change some text in our index.html template) it's pretty easy to relaunch the app using docker-compose.
+We'll how in a second.

-For reference, here's the change we made to the index.html file in the templates folder:
+For reference, here's the update we made to the index.html file in the templates folder:

 ```html
 <span class="block xl:inline">This is an updated version deployed through</span>
 <span class="block text-indigo-600 xl:inline">Docker Compose</span>
 ```
+In order to make the update appear, we can run `docker-compose up` again but provide it with the `--build` option.
+This will ensure our container is build again before running the container.

 ```bash
 ~/S/Programming/blog-hugo-netlify-code/Flask/Flask-Basic-Docker master !1 ❯ docker-compose up -d --build